Fulop-Krisztian/netconfigs/Cisco/Redundancy/HSRP.md

 Minimum working config examples:
 ---

-Here is an example configuration where two routers (R1 and R2) are configured for HSRP with the IP address 192.168.1.100:
+Here is an example configuration where two routers (R1 and R2) are configured for HSRP with the virtual IP address of 192.168.1.100:

 ```
 R1: